AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Devoted.md

 Spend 2 XP to unlock your first Advanced Ability.
 Each subsequent Advanced Ability's cost increases by two.
 (2 XP → 4 XP → 6 XP → 8 XP).

 * **Doubly Devoted:** Take a second Vow, and gain two additional Boons.
-* **Living Legend:** Choose your Name, Oath, or a Eulogy Entry you haven't previously chosen and put a tick next to it.
+* **Living Legend:** Choose your Name, Oath, Vow, or a Eulogy Entry you haven't previously chosen and put a tick next to it.
 Based on the chosen element, force a strong reaction from an NPC: pick two from Fear, Hate, Respect, and Adoration.
-The GM will pick one of those two to be true.
+The GM will pick one of those to be true.
 * **Constant Vigilance:** You are never taken by surprise.
 If there’s a question as to who acts first in a situation, the answer is you.
 * **Always Prepared:** You carry a bag which can be opened at any time to reveal a useful, mundane item of your choice.
 You can do so again once you’ve been somewhere you could have restocked it.